Tuesday, December 10, 2019

 "Ex 23:7, Deut 25:1, Rom 8:33, 1 Cor 4:4, (and likely) Prov 17:5; Mt 12:37 are not speaking of "declaring righteous" - as in declaring that someone has done his duty like keeping the commandments perfectly - but rather of "acquittal," meaning being found not guilty, i.e. innocent.
 For example, if I'm on trial for speeding, the Judge can either find me guilty (condemn), or he can acquit me (find innocent), but he cannot declare me to be a perfect driver and worthy of a reward."

 We agree that justification means acquittal, the verdict of "not guilty."
-Nonetheless, it is difficult to see how the Roman Catholic Church could even affirm such given concepts like purgatory and the treasury of merit.
+However, it is difficult to see how the Roman Catholic Church could even affirm such given concepts like purgatory and the treasury of merit.
 The imputation of Jesus Christ's righteousness takes place through us being united with Him (1 Corinthians 1:30).

 "I made a distinction between vindicating and acquitting because it seems acquitting fits best in situations where a person is being found 'innocent' of a charge, where as vindicating means more to show someone is in the right.
 But that said, I would argue that acquitting is a form or subset of vindicating, so the terms are conceptually not that different.
 With that in mind, all vindication/acquittal framework, meaning this is how we should most probably view it as well, especially in the key texts of Romans and Galatians.
 This approach to rendering the term term "justify" as vindicate/acquit has the devastating effect of rendering the Protestant definition not only dubious, but completely without precedent."